-Prior to the fourth quarter of 2017, our regulatory authorizations with indefinite lives included \$6.0 million for contractual rights to utilize certain frequencies at the 45 degree west longitude orbital location.
-We acquired such contractual rights in 2012 and have evaluated potential opportunities to utilize the frequencies.
+Prior to the fourth quarter of 2017, our regulatory authorizations with indefinite lives included \$6.0 million for contractual rights to utilize certain frequencies, in addition to those specified in the Brazilian license, at the 45 degree west longitude orbital location.
+We acquired such contractual rights in 2012 and have evaluated potential opportunities to utilize the frequencies in conjunction with our Brazilian license.
 We determined in the fourth quarter of 2017 that certain actions required to utilize the frequencies had become impractical with the passage of time.
 As a result of these circumstances, we determined that the fair value of such contractual rights was de minimis and we recognized a \$6.0 million impairment loss in our ESS segment in the fourth quarter of 2017.